 after being overturned by Hurricane Georges in 1998, was overturned a second time.
 This left Mississippi with only a single standing historic lighthouse.
-However, the Round Island Light has been rebuilt at an onshore site in Pascagoula and Gulfport has built a marina lighthouse inspired by the Ship Island Light.
+Since this disaster, the Round Island Light has been rebuilt at an onshore site in Pascagoula and Gulfport has built a marina lighthouse inspired by the Ship Island Light.

 ARLHS numbers are from the ARLHS